Edinburgh-College-of-Art/connected-things/feather-huzzah/mqtt/README.md

   - copy read API Key and paste into `String channelReadApiKey`
   - go to channel settings
   - copy ChannelID and paste into `String channelId`

+This example also uses the MQTT by Joël Gähwiler.
+Download this through the Arduino IDE `Tools | Manage Libraries`.